 Fortunately, the days when we needed to be next to the printer are long gone.
 There’s nothing more comfortable than printing something from any part of your house or office.

-With a Wi-Fi or Bluetooth connection, you can print images from any of the gadgets you use, like tablets or cellphones.
+With a Wi-Fi or Bluetooth connection, you can print images from any gadgets you use, like tablets or cellphones.
 So you don’t even need to turn your computer on to make some prints.

 Don’t let the running costs slip through your buying criteria.
 Initially, you might buy a cheaper printer, but its cartage life span and the price of replacing it will push the cost higher in the end.